 All visa applications that require an “assurance of support” are now subject to the following rules.

-•The assurance consists of a refundable bond of $10,000 per principal applicant and $4,000 per secondary applicant for contributory parent visa applicants, and $5,000 per principal applicant and $2,000 per other adult for all others.
-The bond will be returned (with interest) two years after the migrant’s entry into Australia, provided that the DSS makes no claim on the money.
+• The assurance consists of a refundable bond of $10,000 per principal applicant and $4,000 per secondary applicant for contributory parent visa applicants, and $5,000 per principal applicant and $2,000 per other adult for all others.
+The contributory parent bond will be returned after 10 years and the bond for all others will be returned (with interest) two years after the migrant’s entry into Australia, provided that the DSS makes no claim on the money in those periods.

 It should be noted that the sponsor does not necessarily have to be the person who supplies the assurance of support, nor even a relative.
 The assurer must just be someone with sufficient assets or income to be acceptable to Centrelink (this department has been given the task of assessing assurances of support for DIBP).
 However, given the large sums of money now involved in sponsoring relatives, it will be fairly rare that a friend of the family will want to sign such a document and pay the money involved upfront.
 Accordingly, assurers need to consider their obligations carefully, as even the refundable bond may not be the limit of liability if a greater amount is paid by Centrelink to the migrating relative during the first two years.
 (The conditions are contained on form 28; read it carefully.)
 For more information visit DIBP’s website at www.border.gov.au.

-Migrants who apply to migrate and have been issued with a visa after 1 March 1993, and who do not have functional English, will pay a sliding charge based on their migration visa class.
+Migrants who apply to migrate, and who do not have functional English, will pay a sliding charge based on their migration visa class.
 This can range from zero fees for spouse visas to up to $9,795 for the principal applicant of a business skills migration visa.

 To receive a visa in the child (migrant) class you must: